Chole Recipe | Authentic Punjabi Chole Masala

 In the process, I also updated the pictures in the post and added a video making it even easier for you to follow along with me.
 Hooray!

 This Chole recipe reminds me of Chole Bhature, which is our favorite street food.
-Chole Bhature is a popular Punjabi dish where chana masala is served with a fried leavened puffed bread known as Bhatura (or plural bhature).
+Chole Bhature is a popular Punjabi dish where chole masala is served with a fried leavened puffed bread known as Bhatura (or plural bhature).

 When living in Delhi and Gurgaon, we would get awesome Chole Bhature in many places.
-While I don’t live in those cities anymore, I still get strong cravings for street style Chole Bhature, and this recipe for chana masala hits the spot!
+While I don’t live in those cities anymore, I still get strong cravings for street style Chole Bhature, and this recipe for chole masala hits the spot!

 However, if you prefer spicier food, simply increase the quantity of red chili powder, green chillies and garam masala powder to get the flavor just right for your palate.